mozilla/webmaker-auth-client/README.md

 auth.off('event', callback);
 ```

+### `login` (userData, [message])

-`login`: When a user logs in or a session is automatically restored.
+When a user logs in or a session is automatically restored.

-`error`: Includes error message.
+The `message` parameter is one of:

+- `null`: on a successful check from the server
+- `restored`: if the data was restored from local storage
+- `email mismatch`: if the email was different in local storage v.s. on the server
+- `user created`: if a new user was created an logged in

+###`error` (errorMessage)

+When an error happens.
+Check the error message for more information.

+### `logout` (no parameters)

-`logout`: When user logs out or is logged out due to an error, or when no user session exists.
+When user logs out or is logged out due to an error, or when no user session exists.

 ## Session restore and SSO
 ### To automatically login users and set up SSO, you must call